 Why Is My Dump Cake Still Powdery?

-A powdery dump cake is usually a result of not using enough moisture, either from butter, milk, or fruit juices.
+A powdery dump cake usually results from insufficient moisture from butter, milk, or fruit juices.
 It could also happen if the ingredients weren’t mixed properly.
 Ensuring even moisture distribution is key to avoiding this issue.

 Can I Stir a Dump Cake Before Baking?

 While the traditional method is to leave the cake mix on top without stirring, you can stir the ingredients for a more uniform texture.
-This is particularly helpful if you want to ensure that the cake mix is thoroughly hydrated.
+This is particularly helpful to ensure that the cake mix is thoroughly hydrated.

 How Much Butter Should I Use?